hunyao/Jun-Kumokawa/README.md

 This example will offer to hire me, then you can hire me if I would like to.

-## Who the hell are you? :thinking:
+## Who am I? :thinking:

-I am a self-learned developer who are made in Japan.
+Self-taught Full-stack engineer who is made in Japan.

-I learned HTML, CSS, JavaScript and PHP by myself when I was a high school student.
+Learned HTML, CSS, JavaScript and PHP by myself when I was a high school student.

-Also, I built my own home server:
+Also, built my own home server:
   * Web server
   * Mail server
   * DNS server
   * and so on...

-I have my own email address that works on the my mail server too.
+Have my own email address that works on the my mail server too.

-I always think how to work, how to code and how to live efficiently.
-So I have been making a lot of scripts to do jobs efficiently on working.
+Always think how to work, code and live efficiently.
+So I have been making lots of scripts to do jobs efficiently on working.
 Also I helped members to solve their problems to keep going a project smoothly.

-I always learn the new technologies while I work when a project takes new technologies.
+Always learn new technologies while I work when projects take new technologies.

-I have developed systems with Windows and Ubuntu on projects and I recently develop with Ubuntu.
+Have developed with Windows and Ubuntu on projects and I recently develop with Ubuntu.

-I have experienced:
+Experienced:
   * designing databases, screens, apis, environments
   * coding and testing screens, apis
-  * managing junior engineers
+  * training junior engineers

 I can code HTML, CSS, JavaScript with and without frameworks and libraries.